TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 Nightlife

-The area is also considered to be a perfect destination for nightlife activities, including hen and stag nights as well.
+The area is also considered a perfect destination for nightlife activities, including hen and stag nights.
 It has an abundance of touristy nightclubs, restaurants and bars, such as, of course, the Temple Bar Pub, The Porterhouse, the Oliver St. John Gogarty, the Turk’s Head, Czech Inn, the Quays Bar, the Foggy Dew, The Auld Dubliner and Bad Bobs.

 Cultural Life at Temple Bar District in Dublin